LARUS Gliding Sensor Unit

 High end variometer.
 Precise real-time wind determination.
 Artificial horizon.

-The “black box” contains high-precision sensors for measuring acceleration, magnetic field and pressure as well as the latest generation of GNSS receivers.
-Combined with sophisticated algorithms, the direction and strength of thermals and wind can be calculated extremely reliably and fast.
+The ‘black box’ contains high-precision sensors for measuring acceleration, magnetic fields and pressure, as well as the latest generation of GNSS receivers.
+Combined with sophisticated algorithms, it can calculate the direction and strength of thermals and wind extremely quickly and reliably.

 LARUS_E-Vario_Windberechnung_Logo